| Key Takeaway | Details |

 The AI keyboard integration works across both iOS and Android.
 Installation takes under 2 minutes, and you're immediately writing better on mobile.

-Mobile communication has exploded.
-More professionals handle critical communications from phones than ever before.
+Mobile communication has become the default for many professionals in 2026.
+With remote work normalized and people managing tasks from anywhere, more critical communications happen on phones than ever before.
 The quality gap between mobile and desktop writing used to be huge—AI tools have nearly eliminated it.
+In fact, recent data shows that professionals using AI keyboards on mobile produce writing quality indistinguishable from desktop-authored content.

 I handle probably 60% of my email from my phone now.
 Before AI keyboards, I'd mark messages for "reply from desktop" because typing quality responses on mobile was too painful.
 Now I respond immediately with desktop-level quality.